 Late last year, I really enjoyed an intense weekend of rehearsing and recording roles in 3 of the 6 winning plays featured in London Playwrights' annual Play Club: The Selections (see News 2020 - November and December).
 Writers are set the challenge of reading specific well-known plays and then responding with their own pieces.
 Actors and directors then come on board to perform the 6 winning plays.

 In Be Careful I play a blinkered university lecturer;

 in Methods of Killing Your Leader I play a Tory civil servant; and in The Gyal is Mama of the Ma I play

 a very unhappy Grandma.
 It was great to have

 3 entirely different roles!

-The annual Tolpuddle Martyrs event in Dorset (where processions and performances commemorate Dorset labourers campaigning for a fair wage in the 1830s) could not, of course, take place this year.
+The annual Tolpuddle Martyrs event in Dorset (where processions and performances commemorate Dorset labourers campaigning for a fair wage in the 1830s) could not, of course, take place in 2020.
 So, instead, London Equity branches came together for an online performance on Saturday 19 July.
 I was delighted to be part of Clive Greenwood's specially written play The Watchword Liberty, in which I played James Loveless (one of the Tolpuddle Martys), the vicar (Reverend Warren) and a defence lawyer.

 A while back I entered the Shooting People New Shoots competition, showcasing actors and asking for their thoughts on various current industry topics.
 I was one of the shortlist of nine actors!
 The winner was drawn randomly from the nine - it wasn't me, but I was still delighted to get such fantastic promotion across their site.
 (It's already led to a director/writer getting in touch and asking me to do